schnueck/LEDStatusBar/README.md

 - PIN4: digital input 2
 - PIN5: digital input 3

-If you want to understand exactly what the pins are used for, or if you want to directly control the underlying shift register, you need to know how the LED bar's pins are connected:
+If you want to understand exactly what the pins are used for, or if you want to directly control the underlying shift register, you need to know how the LED bar's pins are connected to the 74HC595:

 - PIN3 is SHCP,
-- PIN4 STCP and
+- PIN4 is STCP and
 - PIN5 is DS (SER).

 ## How to use the bar